| |

 He has taught undergraduate courses

-on Introductory Psychology, History and Systems of Psychology,
+on Introductory Psychology, Experimental Psychology, Philosophy of Psychology,

 Sensation and Perception, Human Sexuality, and Biological Rhythms.